Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Appendix

-Similarly, the measurability of closed convex hulls of countable unions and the measurability of countable intersections of convex body valued functions \cite[Theorem 3.3]{Cruz_Uribe_Bownik_Extrapolation} hold in $\reals^{2d}$ and therefore also in $\complex^d.$ A similar remark applies to \cite[Theorem 3.5]{Cruz_Uribe_Bownik_Extrapolation}, which states the equivalence between the definition of closed set valued functions and the measurability as a mapping with respect to the Hausdorff topology.
+Here we briefly explain the main relevant adaptations that have to be performed in Section 3 of \cite{Cruz_Uribe_Bownik_Extrapolation} in the complex setting.
+Most of the results and arguments in that work can be ported to the complex setting in a straightforward way.
+The general principle that this relies on is the fact that one can identify $\complex^d$ with $\reals^{2d},$ being both equivalent as topological spaces, as metric spaces, as measure spaces and as real vector spaces.
+This, of course, requires implicitly other minor modifications, such as substituting the real Euclidean scalar product by the Hermitian scalar product.

-Referring to \cite[Theorem 3.4]{Cruz_Uribe_Bownik_Extrapolation} proving the measurability of the polar of a measurable map, one replaces $\reals^d$ directly by $\complex^d$.
-This entails that complex symmetric convex sets are considered, and that the real Euclidean product on $\reals^d$ needs to be replaced by the complex Hermitian product on $\complex^d$.
-A similar change applies to \cite[Theorem 3.6]{Cruz_Uribe_Bownik_Extrapolation}.
-This result applies to measurable set valued functions $F$ taking values on the set of linear subspaces of $\complex^d,$ and it states that if $P(x)$ is the orthogonal projection from $\complex^d$ to $F(x),$ the mapping $P\colon \Omega \rightarrow \matrices{d}{\complex}$ is also measurable.
-The necessary change is to replace $\reals^d$ by $\complex^d$, so that orthogonal projections and the Gram--Schmidt orthonormalization process are considered with respect to the Hermitian product on $\complex^d$.
-Real linear subspaces are replaced by complex linear subspaces.
-At the last step of the proof of \cite[Theorem 3.6]{Cruz_Uribe_Bownik_Extrapolation}, a countable dense subset of $\complex^d$ is needed, one can take $\mathbb{Q}(i)^d$ for example.
+The application of this general principle together with the work in~\cite{Cruz_Uribe_Bownik_Extrapolation} already yields the necessary facts about the measurability of $\mathcal{K}(\complex^d)$ valued maps and selection functions.
+Statements about measurability of closed convex hulls of countable unions and of countable intersections of convex body valued functions follow similarly.
+Moreover, a similar remark holds for the measurability of the polar map.

-Next, one needs the existence and properties of John ellipsoids for bounded complex symmetric convex subsets of $\complex^d$.
+The point that is not immediate to adapt, and which is one of the keystones in the development of the results in~\cite{Cruz_Uribe_Bownik_Extrapolation} is the existence and properties of John ellipsoids for bounded complex symmetric convex subsets of $\complex^d$.
 These are thoroughly established in~\cite[Appendix~A]{DKPS2024} and the distinction between complex and real ellipsoids is made precise.
-In fact, it is implicit in \cite[Subsection~A.4.7]{DKPS2024} that a real ellipsoid in $\reals^{2d}$ is a complex ellipsoid in $\complex^d$ if and only if it is invariant under the real orthogonal map $\widetilde{L}_{z}$ for all $z\in\complex$ with $|z|=1$.
-For the reader's convenience we lay out the details below.
+In fact, it is implicit in \cite[Subsection~A.4.7]{DKPS2024} that a real ellipsoid in $\reals^{2d}$ is a complex ellipsoid in $\complex^d$ if and only if it is invariant under a certain family of real orthogonal maps $\widetilde{L}_{z}.$